Ph.D. in Sociology

 The language requirement consists of establishing competence in Hebrew and one modern language (normally French or German).
 The dissertation committee has two faculty members from the Department of Sociology, two from NEJS, plus one outside member.

 Master of Arts in Sociology

-Joint M.A. in Sociology and Women's and Gender Studies
+Joint M.A. in Sociology and Women's, Gender, and Sexuality Studies

-The joint master's degree in sociology and women's and gender studies is designed to be completed in 2 to 3 semesters.
-Requirements include the completion of seven courses to be distributed as follows: a designated foundational course in Women's and Gender Studies, one course in feminist research methodologies (WMGS 198a or The Feminist Inquiry course offered through the Graduate Consortium in Women's and Gender Studies or an alternative) one graduate sociology course cross-listed with women's and gender studies, one graduate course outside sociology that is cross-listed with women's and gender studies, plus three other graduate sociology courses (including one theory course, and one course outside the area of gender).
+The joint master's degree in Sociology and Women's.
+Gender, and Sexuality Studies is designed to be completed in 2 to 4 semesters.
+Requirements include the completion of seven courses to be distributed as follows: a designated foundational course in Women's, Gender, and Sexuality Studies, one course in feminist research methodologies (WMGS 198a or The Feminist Inquiry course offered through the Graduate Consortium in Women's and Gender Studies or an alternative), one graduate Sociology course cross-listed with Women's, Gender, and Sexuality Studies, one graduate course outside Sociology that is listed as an elective with Women's, Gender, and Sexuality Studies, plus three other graduate Sociology courses (including one theory course, and one course outside the area of gender).

-Also required are attendance at the year-long, non-credit women's and gender studies colloquium series and submission of a research paper of professional quality and length (normally 25-40 pages) on a topic related to the joint degree.
-The paper will be read by two faculty members, at least one of whom is a member of the Department of Sociology and at least one of whom is a member of the women's and gender studies core or affiliate faculty.
+Also required is the submission of a research paper of professional quality and length (normally 25-40 pages) on a topic related to the joint degree.
+The paper will be read by two faculty members, at least one of whom is a member of the Department of Sociology and at least one of whom is a member of the Women's, Gender, and Sexuality Studies core or affiliate faculty.